Hmute/ExcelUserDoc/docs/Task3.md

 1. Click on the Plus sign to create a new Sheet, and rename the sheet to “CheckList”.
 ![Task3 Image](Assets/Task3/Task3_1.png)

-2. Hover Over the border between [cell](Glossary.md) A and [cell](Glossary.md) B, until you see the cursor become a separator.
+2. Hover Over the border between [column](Glossary.md) A and [column](Glossary.md) B, until you see the cursor become a separator.
 ![Task3 Image](Assets/Task3/Task3_1Help.png)
-    * This image displays different [cells](Glossary.md), but the logic applies.
+    * This image displays different [columns](Glossary.md), but the logic applies.

-3. Click and drag to the right to enlarge the size of column A.
+3. Click and drag to the right to enlarge the size of [column](Glossary.md) A and its cells below.
 ![Task3 Image](Assets/Task3/Task3_2.png)
     * Enlarging the size of the [cells](Glossary.md) are beneficial as if they are not big enough, data in the cells might not be fully visible.
-We are enlarging [cell](Glossary.md) A as it may contain lengthy text type labels.
+We are enlarging [cells](Glossary.md) in column A as it may contain lengthy text type labels.

-4. Label [cells](Glossary.md) A1  to E1 in sequence: “Task,” “Expected,” “Actual,” “Date,” "Check”:
+4. Label [cells](Glossary.md) in [row](Glossary.md) 1 from [column](Glossary.md) A  to E in sequence: “Task,” “Expected,” “Actual,” “Date,” "Check”:
 ![Task3 Image](Assets/Task3/Task3_3.png)
     * Since we are using budgeting as an example for the entirety of the tutorials, we will use labels, "Expected" and "Actual" from previous tutorials to keep track of the "actual" [data](Glossary.md) compared to "Expected" data.